 Although complying with GDPR standards may seem daunting, if your company is vigilant in understanding GDPR and training employees on security principles, you can ensure compliance with ease.

-Evaluating your company’s privacy policy and cookie policy is a good place to make sure you are complying with GDPR.
-Understanding the GDPR and if your company is in compliance can help you avoid a large GDPR fine.
+Evaluating your company’s privacy policy and cookie policy is a good way to ensure compliance with GDPR.
+Understanding the GDPR and whether your company complies can help you avoid a large GDPR fine.

-The GDPR revolutionized data security for consumers and put a burden on companies to make sure they are working to protect the data of their customers.
+The GDPR revolutionized data security for consumers and placed a burden on companies to ensure they are working to protect their customers' data.
 Although the GDPR is law in Europe, the standards apply to any company that does business in the European Union.
 Along with the GDPR, other states and countries have also enacted their own data security legislation that should also be evaluated.